Grade Level: grade 5

 Did you learn anything knew from your research?

-What connections do you see with the information you found out about the Dust Bowl from the resources you used to the books you read in your literature circles?
+the Dust Bowl from the resources you used to the books you read in your

 Are there similarities or differences?